Copyright AA1Car (updated 7-28-09)

 In 1999, Robert Bosch Corporation introduced a new breed of premium spark plug called the "Platinum +4."
-The new long life plugs, which retail for around $6 each, have a unique four pole electrode design that eliminates wear, resists fouling and improves ignition performance over a wide range of operating conditions.
+The long life plugs, which retail for around $6 each, have a unique four pole electrode design that eliminates wear, resists fouling and improves ignition performance over a wide range of operating conditions.

 Surrounding the center electrode, which contains 75% more platinum than previous Bosch platinum plugs, are four "surface air gap" ground electrodes made of a special wear-resistant nickel yttrium alloy.
 The angle and position of the four electrodes creates multiple spark paths that cause the spark to jump sideways.
 This has a self-cleaning effect on the center electrode and results in a longer, more powerful spark that reduces misfires for improved engine performance, better fuel economy, lower emissions and faster acceleration.